Hemant-29/batch-rename/README.md

 ..... so on

 # How to use
-1.just place the batch_rename.exe file into the folder where the files to be renamed as stored./n 2.Then run it and input the name of first file, last file you want to rename.
+1.just place the batch_rename.exe file into the folder where the files to be renamed as stored.
+2.Then run it and input the name of first file, last file you want to rename.
-3.Then input whether you want to name files in decreasing order./n 4.Input the number you want to start renaming the files from.
+3.Then input whether you want to name files in decreasing order.
+4.Input the number you want to start renaming the files from.